puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 ## Allow installation (Install)
->Edge Update 1.2.145.5 and later
+>Microsoft Edge Update 1.2.145.5 and later

 ### Description
-Specifies whether a Microsoft Edge channel can be installed using Edge Update.
+Specifies whether a Microsoft Edge channel can be installed using Microsoft Edge Update.

-If you enable this policy for a channel, users can install that channel of Microsoft Edge through Edge Update.
+If you enable this policy for a channel, users can install that channel of Microsoft Edge through Microsoft Edge Update.

-If you disable this policy for a channel, users cannot install that channel of Microsoft Edge through Edge Update.
+If you disable this policy for a channel, users cannot install that channel of Microsoft Edge through Microsoft Edge Update.

-If you don't configure this policy for a channel, the 'Allow installation default' policy configuration determines whether users can install that channel of Microsoft Edge through Edge Update.
+If you don't configure this policy for a channel, the 'Allow installation default' policy configuration determines whether users can install that channel of Microsoft Edge through Microsoft Edge Update.

 ### Windows information and settings
 #### Group Policy (ADMX) info